 2. Study in small amounts.
 Instead of spending an entire afternoon studying for one class, break it up so that you are only working on the class for an hour or so at a time and switch it up with a different class afterwards.
 The "brain break" helps increase productivity!

 3. Pay attention in class.
-This seems pretty obvious, but it you pay attention in class, the chances are much greater that you'll understand what is going on in class.
+This seems pretty obvious, but if you pay attention in class, the chances are much greater that you'll understand what is going on when you practice at home.

 4. Take notes in class.
 Writing information down is one of the best ways to help retain it, as well as periodically reviewing the information throughout the year.

 5. Ask questions in class.
 If you don't understand something, fix it while you are learning it!
-The chances are that other students are wondering the same thing, or could still benefit from hearing it.
+More than likely, other students are wondering the same thing, or could still benefit from hearing it.

 Websites to help you review